The 15 Healthy Late-Night Snacks to Curb Those Midnight Cravings

 Cinnamon has been shown to help improve blood sugar levels, leading to less cravings and more satisfaction during meals or snacks (Safdar, Mahpara, et al., 2004).

-A half-cup plain oatmeal cooked with water is about 150 calories and 27 grams of complex carbohydrates.
+Half-cup plain oatmeal cooked with water is about 150 calories and 27 grams of complex carbohydrates.

 A complete protein source loaded with calcium, greek-style yogurt is not only nutritious, but it’s also convenient.